 - The age, physical, and mental health of each spouse

 Alimony may be terminated when the receiving spouse remarries, enters another domestic relationship, or dies.
 Spousal support or alimony orders stay the same unless you file for a modification with the court.

 Contact a Family Law Attorney Today

 At Thomas, Conrad & Conrad, our family law team can help you understand the complicated web of PA spousal support and child support laws.
-To schedule a consultation with a child support lawyer, contact us online, call us at 610-867-2900 in Bethlehem, or contact one of our offices in Topton, Stroudsburg, and Allentown.
+To schedule a consultation with a child support lawyer, contact us online, call us at 610-867-2900 in Bath, or contact one of our offices in Topton, Stroudsburg, and Allentown.